Teaching

 University of Nottingham, United Kingdom

-BEng + MSc Computer Science & Engineering (5-year degree + research project/placement)
+BEng + MSc Computer Science & Engineering with Placement year

 University of Castilla la Mancha, Spain